-My research enriches my teaching and faculty development with university colleagues.
-As Associate Dean of Academic Affairs, Diversity and Inclusion at Northeastern University, my goal is to facilitate the hiring, retention, and promotion of colleagues and to provide leadership in the College of Social Sciences and Humanities at Northeastern University through initiatives designed to promote and sustain a diverse, inclusive, and civil campus.
+In my capacity as Associate Dean of Academic Affairs, Diversity and Inclusion in the College of Social Sciences and Humanities at Northeastern University, I facilitate the hiring, retention, mentoring, and promotion of colleagues and provide leadership in the college through initiatives designed to promote and sustain a diverse, inclusive, and civil campus.
 I am a Cherokee Nation citizen and have served as a Cherokee Nation Sequoyah Commissioner.

 As Dean's Professor of Civic Sustainability, my research explores the types of agency and change made possible with literacy.
 I'm currently co-leading a team that is developing a digital archive to support the translation of American Indian manuscripts housed in museums and archives around the country in an effort to advance language perseverance and preservation efforts .
 This project has been generously supported with an Institute for Museums and Library Services Sparks!
 Ignition Grant and Northeastern University Tier 1 Grant.